impact

 We partner with Nystrom Elementary, Verde K–8, DeJean Middle School, and Richmond High School to bring nature-based programs directly to students and families.

-Each year, more than 1,000 children, youth, and families from TK–12th grade take part in our programs, spending an average of 25 hours outdoors and engaging in over five unique experiences per participant.
+Each year, more than 1,000 children, youth, and families from TK–12th grade take part in our programs, spending an average of 34 hours outdoors and engaging in an average of five unique experiences per participant.

 Together, the Richmond Outdoors Coalition (ROC) delivers 200+ outdoor programs annually—both during and outside of school hours.
-These connected experiences in nature expand access to the outdoors, nurture curiosity, and build lasting connections for Richmond youth and families.
+These frequent, meaningful and connected experiences in nature expand access to the outdoors, nurture curiosity, and build lasting connections for Richmond youth and families.

 200+